 There's a life and death problem website to visit called GoProblems.Com.
 It starts off easy, but will trouble the best of our players with the most difficult problems...

 First get a record of your game.
-Online this is easy, for other games see here.
-Don't take it too far into the game.
-Then, you should first look at the record yourself, and put in your own comments about what you think is going on.
-This will make the job of the person commenting much easier - they won't waste time on things you understand, thay can go directly to things where you are mistaken or missing something important.
+Online this is easy, for more advice see here.
+Most Go servers allow you to download a copy of the game in sgf-format at the end.
+You should first look at the record yourself, and put in your own comments about what you think is going on.
+This will make the job of the person commenting much easier - they won't waste time on things you understand, they can go directly to things where you are mistaken or missing something important.

 Don't worry about knowing the correct sequences - you can work those out during a game.
 The thing to know is that a given shape is dead, or alive, or unsettled, so that you can shortcut your reading at that point.